 Common Ground Coffeehouse

-@ The First Unitarian Society of Westchester
+At the First Unitarian Society of Westchester

-25 Old Jackson Avenue, Hastings-on-Hudson NY
+25 Old Jackson Ave., Hastings-on-Hudson NY

 THE MAMMALS ARE BACK.
 Mike + Ruthy, touring American folk act and founders of The Mammals are bringing back the band name that energized crowds in the 00's and gave them their start.
 "We've always been Mammals at heart," laughs Ruth Ungar, the band's soulful singer and fiddler.
 "The music we're making has the same old-time and Americana roots, and our lyrics have gotten more political again."
 It's true, The Mammals' were known for their rabble-rousing musical statements which sometimes caused a stir with politically divided audiences from Louisiana to Michigan.
 "If you tell the whole truth you won't please everyone," smiles Mike Merenda.
 He's the songwriter and guitar/banjo player who's 2004 Mammals anthem "The Bush Boys" made the Dixie Chicks seem downright polite.

 This time around their goals remain two-fold: raise positive social awareness & have a good party!
 In their recent tenure as "Mike + Ruthy" they began a home-town festival near Woodstock, NY called The Hoot which exemplifies these ideals.
 Pete Seeger, who performed at the inaugural Summer Hoot wrote "Dear Mike + Ruthy, your Hoot was one of the best song gatherings I've seen in all my 94 years."
 Perhaps it was the multi-generational celebration, the hand-built wooden stage, or the re-usable pint cups - either way, these musicians take pride in the small details that make a big difference.